Glossary of Food Poverty Terms

 Summer Food Service Program (SFSP): SFSP is an entitlement program that provides funding for centers that provide free breakfasts and lunches to children 18 or younger during the summer months.
 Also commonly known as Summer Meals.

 Supplemental Nutrition Assistance Program (SNAP): SNAP, formerly known as the federal Food Stamp Program, provides monthly benefits to eligible low-income families and individuals for the purchase of nutritious food.
 Food Bank For New York City facilitates food stamp access for over 44,000 New Yorkers in all five boroughs.

 Supplemental Nutrition Assistance Program — Education (SNAP-Ed): A federal/state partnership that supports nutrition education for people eligible for the Supplemental Nutrition Assistance Program (SNAP).
 Food Bank For New York City’s CookShop, a nutrition education program for low-income New Yorkers in all five boroughs, is a federally funded SNAP-Ed project.

 The Emergency Food Assistance Program (TEFAP): TEFAP distributes surplus commodity food to low-income families and individuals through emergency food programs.
 TEFAP entitlement and bonus commodities and grants for administrative and storage costs are provided by the federal government to the states, which administer the program through food banks and other hunger-relief organizations.
-TEFAP is a key source of food for the Food Bank, which last year distributed more than 74 million pounds of food, including more than 14 million pounds of fresh produce.
+TEFAP is the single biggets source of food distributed by Food Bank.

 United States Department of Agriculture (USDA): The federal agency responsible for developing and executing U.S. federal government policy on farming, agriculture and food.
 It aims to end hunger in the United States and abroad, and administers many programs — such as SNAP, TEFAP, WIC and school meals programs — to help reach that end.